 An applicant or license holder must maintain a complete description of the health care services, nursing services, dietary services, and emergency physician services offered by the applicant or license holder.

-The applicant or license holder must have written procedures for obtaining a medical intervention for a client, that are approved in writing by a physician who is licensed under chapter 147, unless:
+The applicant or license holder must have written procedures for obtaining a medical intervention for a client, that are approved in writing by a physician who is licensed under chapter 147, advanced practice registered nurse who is licensed under chapter 148, or physician assistant who is licensed under chapter 147A, unless:

 (1) the license holder does not provide a service under section 245G.21; and

-(2) a medical intervention is referred to 911, the emergency telephone number, or the client's physician.
+(2) a medical intervention is referred to 911, the emergency telephone number, or the client's physician, advanced practice registered nurse, or physician assistant.

 The license holder must have access to and document the availability of a licensed mental health professional to provide diagnostic assessment and treatment planning assistance.